donejs/donejs/docs/guide.md

 ## Setting up routing

-In this part, you will create routes, two pages that are managed by custom elements, and then be able to navigate between pages.
+In this part, you will create routes, two pages that are managed by custom elements, and then make it possible to navigate between pages.

 ### Create Routes